 Walk a paved path through the forest to see large predators such as grizzly bears, wolves, cougars and other native forest animals, all in naturalistic exhibits.
 The trail is wheelchair- and stroller-friendly.
 A limited number of wheelchairs and strollers are available for rent at the main office on a first-come first-served basis.

-Animals are the stars of these trailside presentations, led by keepers.
-Get up close to a beaver, porcupine, skunk or other small animal.
-Learn about where they live and what they eat.
+Get up close to a beaver, porcupine, skunk or other small animal with a keeper close by to share fun facts and answer your questions.
 View the schedule for Trailside Encounters.

-This representation of an old trapper’s cabin is all about conservation and research including citizen science.
-Here you have the opportunity to spy on the wolf pack from the kid-sized observation tunnel or use remote cameras to observe the foxes and coyotes.
+This representation of an old trapper’s cabin is all about conservation and research, including citizen science.
+Spy on animals from the kid-sized observation tunnel or use remote cameras to observe the foxes and coyotes.

 Experience the beautiful Northwest forest scenery on five miles of paved and primitive trails.
-Each trail is coded with a different icon so following the right path is easy.
+Birds, deer, and other wildlife can sometimes be spotted here.
+Each trail is coded with a different icon, so following the right path is easy!
 A map is available at the trailhead.